 Further information on mortgages and bankruptcy can be found below.
 However, if your lender is adamant on a reaffirmation agreement on the mortgage, you should politely direct them to this blog and request they contact their legal counsel for further instruction.

 Bankruptcy removes personal liabilities, not liens.
 There is a difference between “In Rem” liability (Deed of Trust creates lien against the house, i.e., if the mortgage isn’t paid the house will be sold at foreclosure) and “In Personam” personal liability (your personal obligation to pay the debt.)
-A Chapter 7 bankruptcy discharge eliminates your “In Personam” liability; it does not change the “In Rem” liability.
+A Chapter 7 bankruptcy discharge eliminates your “In Personam” liability; it does not eliminate “In Rem” liability.
 But since there is usually no personal liability for mortgage under California Law, the discharge has little impact.
 Notwithstanding, the lien remains despite the Bankruptcy.

 In fact, there is case law holding that reporting late payments on a discharged mortgage to a credit bureau is a violation of a debtor’s discharge, since such tactics are viewed as coercive efforts to force a debtor to pay and collect on a previously discharged debt.
 Accordingly, since a mortgage company can also get sued for reporting delinquent post petition payments, mortgage companies generally comply with the law in not reporting any information.

 One of the key facts of the credit reporting laws is that creditors can only report accurate information.
 They are not, however, required to report all accurate information; they can instead choose to remain silent.
 It may possible, nonetheless, to still get your payment history included in your credit report as follows:

 - Request a payment history from the mortgage company.
 (The mortgage company is required by law to provide one every year free of charge.)